Nutrition for Stroke Survivors

 Eating a healthy diet is a critical part of not only recovery after stroke but overall health and wellness.

-In terms of stroke recovery, many resources that identify foods that help recovery after stroke center around the basics – you should eat more fruits and vegetables as well as salmon for the omega-3 fatty acids – but that’s generally the gist of most nutritional advice for stroke survivors.
+For stroke survivors, the general nutrition advice from stroke recovery resources focuses on the basics – you should eat more fruits and vegetables as well as salmon for the omega-3 fatty acids — but that’s generally the gist of most nutritional advice.

 This simple diet challenge became the nutritional framework that I leaned on in the earliest weeks and months of recovery.